History of Virginia: Tobacco plantations

 As the English increasingly used tobacco products, tobacco in the American colonies became a significant economic force, especially in the tidewater region surrounding the Chesapeake Bay.
 Vast plantations were built along the rivers of Virginia, and social/economic systems developed to grow and distribute this cash crop.
-Some elements of this system included the importation and employment of slaves to grow crops.
+Some elements of this system included the importation and employment of enslaved people to grow crops.
 Planters would then fill large hogsheads with tobacco and convey them to inspection warehouses.
 In 1730, the Virginia House of Burgesses standardized and improved quality of tobacco exported by establishing the Tobacco Inspection Act of 1730, which required inspectors to grade tobacco at 40 specified locations.

 Social structure

 In terms of the white population, the top five percent or so were planters who possessed growing wealth and increasing political power and social prestige.
 They controlled the local Anglican church, choosing ministers and handling church property and disbursing local charity.
 They sought elected and appointed offices.
 About 60 percent of white Virginians were part of a broad middle class that owned substantial farms; By the second generation, death rates from malaria and other local diseases had declined so much that a stable family structure was possible.
 The bottom third owned no land and verged on poverty.
 Many were recent arrivals, or recently released from indentured servitude.
 Social stratification was most severe in the Northern Neck, where the Fairfax family had been given a proprietorship.
 In some districts there 70 percent of the land was owned by a handful of families, and three-fourths of the whites had no land at all.
 In the frontier districts, large numbers of Irish and German Protestants had settled, often moving down from Pennsylvania.
 Tobacco was not important there; farmers focused on hemp, grain, cattle, and horses.
 Entrepreneurs had begun to mine and smelt the local iron ores.